LoZeno/BasicSetup/README.md

 # BasicSetup
-Scripts for basic setup of a windows development machine (.NET Core and/or Node and/or java and/or Go development)
+Scripts for basic setup of a windows development machine (.NET Core and/or Node and/or java and/or Go and/or Rust development)

 ## Preface
 This script was developed based on what **I** needed to rebuild on my laptop moving from one client to another.
 Your mileage may vary and nothing stops you from changing the stuff inside it.